Russell a Rare 9-to-5er on Coach-Heavy U.S. Team

-Of the 24 players on the traveling roster for this weekend's North America Challenge Cup, 15 are head coaches or assistants at NCAA Division I programs.
+Of the 18 players on the roster for next month's FIL Women's World Cup, 10 are head coaches or assistants at NCAA Division I programs.
 Fitting the training regimen and travel requirements of a world-class athlete into any working schedule is difficult, but coaches can expect some flexibility regarding their U.S. national team obligations, since time spent with the defending Federation of International Lacrosse (FIL) World Cup champions can benefit the college players that they coach.

 For 9-to-5ers like Russell, there's no direct professional upside to knowing how to ride a clear or box out on a draw control.
 The onus to make things work in the office and on the lacrosse field is on her.

 "It's definitely a balance," Russell said.
 "I make lacrosse a priority in my life, and I just make it work."

 Russell has been a member of the U.S. national team since 2008, when she was named to the (now defunct) Developmental Team as a rising junior at North Carolina.
 She helped the Tar Heels to their first-ever NCAA championship game in 2009, then went to the final four and was a Tewaaraton Award finalist during her senior year.
 When she finished college in 2010, graduating with a communications degree, Russell knew she wasn't done with competitive lacrosse.

 "Being able to play at this level and with people who are so talented is something that is so special, and something that not a lot of people get to do," Russell said.
 "It's a unique experience to come out and learn from people who are so talented."